skoppe/jazr/README.md

 # Jazr.
-A tool to parse, analyse and transform javascript modules
+A tool to parse, analyse and transform javascript

 ## Status
 - [X] Parser